Irritable Bowel Syndrome: Teas and Juices that Improve Your Health

-The incredible benefits of this fruit for the digestive and urinary systems are extremely well-known, and let’s not forget about its incomparable effects in the intestines: it protects the intestine and prevents toxins from clinging to it, thus also preventing the growth of the bacteria Helicobacter pylori.
+This fruit has incredible benefits for the digestive and urinary systems.
+And let’s not forget about its incomparable effects in the intestines: it protects the intestine and prevents toxins from clinging to it, thus also preventing the growth of the bacteria Helicobacter pylori.

 Healthy teas for an irritated bowel

 Fennel stimulates the digestive system, helping to reduce cramps and simultaneously eliminating swelling of the abdomen and flatulence.

 Add half a tablespoon of the seeds to a cup of boiling water and let it sit for a few minutes before drinking.

 This one is refreshing and alleviates abdominal spasms.
 To make it, all you need to do is throw a tablespoon of fresh mint into a cup of boiling water and let it sit.